top of page

 Sweat rate = [(pre-exercise weight - post exercise weight in lbs) x 16 oz of sweat loss + fluid consumed (oz)] / exercise time (hr)

-FYI, I want you to make note of the weather and exercise intensity because it's helpful to know if you're testing in similar or different conditions from the event you're training for.
-If you are a multi-sport athlete, you may also want to do more than one test (e.g. one on the bike and another on the run).
+If you are a multi-sport athlete, you may also want to do one test for each sport (e.g. one on the bike and another on the run).

 I see athletes with sweat rates all over the map.
 I've had athletes lose well above 2L/hr of sweat, and as little as 8oz/hr.
 This is why it's important to test and individualize fluid strategies!

 Note that the goal here isn't to replace 100% of your losses during exercise.
-Usually, you will aim to replace closer to 50-75% of losses, with adjustments made based on how heavy of a sweater you are, what conditions you're in, and what intensity you're aiming for.
+You will aim to replace 50-90% of losses, with adjustments made based on how heavy of a sweater you are, what conditions you're in, and what intensity you're aiming for.

-Very heavy sweaters (if you lose >1L per hour) may not be able to tolerate much above 1L/hr, especially over extended periods of time.
-This is a great example of why you need to start all exercise well-hydrated!
+Very heavy sweaters (if you lose >1.5L per hour) may not be able to tolerate much above 1L/hr, especially over extended periods of time.
+This is a great example of why you need to also start all exercise well-hydrated!

-Learn more about what to do with your sweat test results, and how to begin all sessions hydrated and rehydrate afterwards in my post Hydration for Endurance Athletes.
+Learn more about what to do with your sweat test results, and how to begin all sessions hydrated and rehydrate afterwards in Hydration for Endurance Athletes.

 If you don't have access to a scale or you find the scale to be triggering, you do NOT have to do this test.
-You can determine estimated fluid needs in other ways.
+You can estimate fluid needs in other ways.

 Next on your reading list: